 China and Portugal Agree on Return of Macao

-BEIJING (AP) _ Macao will return to China in the year 1999, ending more than 400 years of Portuguese rule, Portugal’s ambassador to Beijing said Monday.
+BEIJING (AP) _ Portugal will return Macao to China in the year 1999, ending its 440-year rule of the tiny enclave off southern China, Portugal’s ambassador here said today at the end of nine months of negotiations.

-Ambassador Octavio Valerio told reporters that the tiny enclave of 450,000 off southern China will revert to Chinese sovereignty on Dec.
+Ambassador Octavio Valerio told reporters that Macao, with a population of about 450,000, will revert to Chinese sovereignty on Dec.
 20, 1999.
+Other Portuguese sources confirmed the date.

 Macao is Portugal’s last overseas possession and the last Western colonial foothold in China.

 Portuguese traders settled Macao in 1557 and Portuguese is the official language of government.
-About 97 percent of Macao’s people are of Chinese origin.
+But about 97 percent of Macao’s people are of Chinese origin and Cantonese is used by virtually the entire population.